PCB successfully added to your shopping cart

 • Medical devices.
 Electronics products are now denser and consume less power than previous generations, making it possible to test new and exciting medical technology.
 Most medical devices use a high-density PCB, which is used to create the smallest and densest design possible.
 This helps to alleviate some of the unique constraints involved with developing devices for the medical field due to the necessity of small size and light weight.
 PCBs have found their way into everything from small devices, such as pacemakers, to much larger devices like X-ray equipment or CAT scan machines.

 • Industrial machinery.
 PCBs are commonly used in high-powered industrial machinery.
-In places where current one-ounce copper PCBs do not fit the requirements, thick copper PCBs can be utilized instead.
+In places where current one-ounce copper PCBs do not fit the requirements, thick copper PCB can be utilized instead.
 Examples of situations where thicker copper PCBs would be beneficial include motor controllers, high-current battery chargers and industrial load testers.

 • Automotive and aerospace industries.
-Both the automotive and aerospace industries make use of flexible PCBs, which are designed to withstand the high-vibration environments that are common in both fields.
+Both the automotive and aerospace industries make use of flexible PCB, which is designed to withstand the high-vibration environments that are common in both fields.
 Depending on specifications and design, they can also be very lightweight, which is a necessity when manufacturing parts for transportation industries.
 They are also able to conform to the tight spaces that might be present in these applications, such as inside instrument panels or behind the instrument gauge on a dashboard.

 A single-layer or single-sided PCB is one that is made out of a single layer of base material or substrate.
 One side of the base material is coated with a thin layer of metal.
 Copper is the most common coating due to how well it functions as an electrical conductor.
 Once the copper base plating is applied, a protective solder mask is usually applied, followed by the last silk-screen to mark out all of the elements on the board.

 Since single-layer/single-sided PCBs only have their various circuits and components soldered onto one side, they are easy to design and manufacture.
 This popularity means that they can be purchased at a low-cost, especially for high-volume orders.
-The low-cost, high volume model means they are commonly used for a variety of applications, including calculators, cameras, radio and stereo equipment, solid state drives, printers and power supplies.
+The low-cost, high volume model means they are commonly used for a variety of applications, including calculators, cameras, radio, stereo equipment, solid state drives, printers and power supplies.

 Double-layer or double-sided PCBs have a base material with a thin layer of conductive metal, like copper, applied to both sides of the board.
 Holes drilled through the board allow circuits on one side of the board to connect to circuits on the other.